-Phoenix Sound Studios is a state-of-the-art recording studio facility located in the northern suburbs of Melbourne Australia capable of delivering the highest level of music and sound production.
+Phoenix Sound Studios is a a state-of-the-art recording studio delivering the highest level of sound, music and video production.

-Justin creates and records high quality custom drum and percussion parts for musicians and producers all over the world.
-His drum tracks will bring your music to life and sound unique.
-All drum tracks are played live using high quality drums, cymbals and percussion such as Yamaha, Sabian, Roland and LP.
-They are recorded and mixed using state-of-the-art recording equipment such as Neumann, AKG and Shure microphones, Avalon, Universal Audio microphone pre-amps and Tascam console.
+Phoenix also specialize in recording high quality custom drum and percussion tracks for musicians and producers all over the world.
+All tracks are played live using high quality drums, cymbals and percussion such as Yamaha, and Sabian.
+They are recorded and mixed using high end equipment such as Neumann, AKG and Shure microphones, Neve, Avalon, Universal Audio microphone preamps.

 Interview with Phoenix Sound Studios